tom171296/run-stryker-net/README.md

-# Run Stryker for .Net github action
+# Run Stryker for .Net GiHub action

-This actions runs [Stryker for .Net](https://stryker-mutator.io/docs/stryker-net/introduction/) on your specified test project.
+This action runs [Stryker for .Net](https://stryker-mutator.io/docs/stryker-net/introduction/) on your specified test project.

 ## Inputs

 ## `testProject`

-**Required** The path to the directory of the test project that needs to be tested by stryker.
+**Required** The path to the directory of the test project that needs to be tested by Stryker.
 No default.

 ## Outputs